tylermaginnis/SOLIDify/readme.md

 ### Strategy

 The Strategy pattern is employed to encapsulate the algorithms for checking each of the SOLID principles.
-Each principle has its own checker class (e.g., `SRPChecker`, `OCPChecker`, etc.), and these classes implement the respective interfaces (`ISRPChecker`, `IOCPChecker`, etc.).
+Each principle has its own checker class (e.g., `SRPChecker`, `OCPChecker`, `LSPChecker`, `ISPChecker`, `DIPChecker`), and these classes implement the respective interfaces (`ISRPChecker`, `IOCPChecker`, `ILSPChecker`, `IISPChecker`, `IDIPChecker`).
 This pattern adheres to the **S**ingle Responsibility Principle by ensuring each class has one reason to change.

 ## Architecture